-Whereas the DMN and ego form the hub of our conscious rational self, the core of our affective self lies in more ancient, unconscious brain regions.
+While the DMN and ego form the hub of our conscious rational self, the core of our affective self lies in more ancient, unconscious brain regions.
 These neural territories below the cortex are the primordial affective systems shared by all mammalian brains.
-From these systems, we inherit emotions as evolutionary, unconscious tools for living.
-As the affective foundations of our mind, emotions are built into the brain by evolution as archetypal genetic memories held in common as the evolutionary wisdom of our collective ancestral past.
+From these systems, we inherit the wisdom of emotions as evolutionary, unconscious tools for living that form the affective foundations of our mind.
+Emotions are built into the brain by evolution as archetypal genetic memories held in common of our collective ancestral past.